itamarkarlik/soc-analyst-splunk-lab/projects/dns-log-analysis/investigation-notes.md

 During the initial review of the raw DNS events, the log structure was manually analyzed in order to understand the position of important network fields within the dataset.

+Field extraction was then performed to normalize key DNS attributes for investigation and analysis purposes.

-Based on the event structure, the following fields were identified:
+Based on the event structure, the following fields were identified and extracted:

 - Source IP
 - Source Port